GDPR Compliance and Employee Data Monitoring

 6. Utilize all the tools at your disposal.

-In our software, we’ve given you a digital toolbox to reap benefits of analyzing your team’s behavior while respecting their data.
+In our employee monitoring software, we’ve given you a digital toolbox to reap benefits of analyzing your team’s behavior while respecting their data.

 Something else you might consider is our Data Leak Prevention option, a way to keep some data captured from ActivTrak safe from prying eyes.
 It includes an image redaction feature to redact sensitive information from the screenshots you capture, like: